vinecopulib/vinecopulib/README.md

 // Gauss copula with parameter 0.5
 Bicop gauss(BicopFamily::gaussian, 0,  VecXd::Constant(1, 0.5));
 ```
-The constructor from data takes the same arguments as the select method described
+The constructor from data takes the same arguments as the select method and is
-below.
+described in the next section.

 ### Fit and select a bivariate copula